msnobodythedev/msnobodythedev/README.md

 Via my tutorial on YouTube, I hope to help people from all walks of life to start their coding journey, learn new technologies and inspire them to be happy & healthy developers both mentally and physically.
   <br />
   <hr />
   ChatGPT doesn't have to be a threat.
-Actually, it can be a productive colleague. 😇
+Actually, it can be a highly productive colleague.
   <br />
   <hr />